realparmesan/Noah-Website/content/posts/2021/2021-preseason-1.md

 ![](/images/157615079_3317474125145536_5906745384257944067_o.jpg)

 Though the Blazers had the majority of the play at the start, they weren't making much headway.
+## Breakthrough

 The Frothers were trialling a new Fantasy Football side project that wasn't as well understood by all players.
 Trying to pad his stats, Ryan laid on an unmissable opportunity for the Blazer's striker.
-Sadly assists only count for your own teams' goals, though luck, Ryan.
+Sadly assists only count for your own teams' goals.
+Though luck, Ryan.

 ![](/images/158082235_3317474548478827_3470242836973819512_o.jpg)